sajalverma17/GitBranchDiffer/README.md

 ### Run

 To debug the extension in VS2019, open `GitBranchDiffer.sln` in VS2019 or VS2022 and set `GitBranchDiffer2019` as the Startup Project.
-To debug the extension in VS2022, open `GitBranchDiffer.sln` in VS2022 and set `GitBranchDiffer` as the Startup Project.
+To debug the extension in VS2022 or VS2026, open `GitBranchDiffer.sln` in VS2022 or VS2026 and set `GitBranchDiffer` as the Startup Project.

 >After freshly cloning, if you run into this [TypeInitializationException](https://stackoverflow.com/questions/59926253/libgit2sharp-dllnotfoundexception-unable-to-load-dll-git2-106a5f2) while debugging, try deleting the Extensions folder found under this directory: `%LocalAppData%\Microsoft\VisualStudio\16.0_XXXXXXXXExp`.
 For VS2022 debugging, the path would be `%LocalAppData%\Microsoft\VisualStudio\17.0_XXXXXXXXExp`.
+For VS2026 debugging, the path would be `%LocalAppData%\Microsoft\VisualStudio\18.0_XXXXXXXXExp`.

 ## Credits